HandsOnDataViz/book/shape/mapshaper/README.md

 1. Drag any map layer into the http://MapShaper.org browser window.
   - Import GeoJSON (.geojson or .json), TopoJSON, CSV, or Shapefile formats
   - For Shapefiles, import the .shp (features), .dbf (attribute data), and .prj (projection) files.
 Reminder: the WGS84 projection is most portable across multiple platforms.
+  - KML/KMZ files are not compatible.
+To convert these into a format that Mapshaper can import, see the [Convert KMZ to KML](../convert-kmz) and [Geojson.io](../geojsonio) chapters in this book.

-2. Click the Export button and select Shapefile, GeoJSON, TopoJSON, or CSV
+2. Click the Export button and select your preferred format:
+  - Shapefile (best for ArcGIS/QGIS software)
+  - GeoJSON (best for Leaflet and GitHub tools in this book)
+  - TopoJSON (similar to GeoJSON, with topographical data)
+  - SVG (Scalable Vector Graphics, for print or online)
+  - CSV (Comma Separated Values, generic spreadsheet format)

   ![](mapshaper-convert-640.gif)